hazelcast/hazelcast-reference-manual/daux/docs/17_Management/06_Management_Center/01_Getting_Started.md

 Here, you can either choose to connect to a cluster without providing a license key or to enter your license key.
 If you choose to continue without a license, please remember that Management Center works if your cluster has **at most** two members.

 Management Center creates a folder with the name `mancenter` under your `user/home` folder to save data files and above settings/license information.
 You can change the data folder by setting the `hazelcast.mancenter.home` system property.
-Please see the [System Properties section](#system-properties) to see the description of this property and to learn how to set a system property.
+Please see the [System Properties section](/25_System_Properties.md) to see the description of this property and to learn how to set a system property.

-<br></br>

-***RELATED INFORMATION***

-*Please refer to the [Management Center Configuration section](#management-center-configuration) for a full description of Hazelcast Management Center configuration.*